What is sepsis?

 - Permanent brain damage, which can cause memory problems or more severe symptoms

-- Later impairment of your immune system, which can increase the risk of future infections
+- Later problems with your immune system, which can raise the risk for future infections

 Key points about sepsis